KauzClay/docs-tap/scst-store/backups.hbs.md

 # Database backup recommendations for Supply Chain Security Tools - Store

-This topic describes database backup recommendations for Supply Chain Security Tools (SCST) - Store.
+This topic tells you about database backup recommendations for Supply Chain Security Tools (SCST) - Store.

-By default, the metadata store uses a `PersistentVolume` mounted on a Postgres instance, making it a stateful component of Tanzu Application Platform.
-VMware recommends implementing a regular backup strategy as part of your disaster recovery plan when using the provided Postgres instance.
+By default, the metadata store uses a `PersistentVolume` mounted on a PostgreSQL instance, making it a stateful component of Tanzu Application Platform.
+VMware recommends implementing a regular backup strategy as part of your disaster recovery plan when using the provided PostgreSQL instance.

 ## <a id='backup-store'></a> Backup